gravitl/netmaker-helm/README.md

 You can find example ingress objects in the kube/example folder.

-#### Kernel WireGuard
-If you have control of the Kubernetes worker node servers, we recommend **first** installing WireGuard on the hosts, and then installing HA Netmaker in Kernel mode.
-By default, Netmaker will install with userspace WireGuard (wireguard-go) for maximum compatibility, and to avoid needing permissions at the host level.
-If you have installed WireGuard on your hosts, you should install Netmaker's helm chart with the following option:
-`--set wireguard.kernel=true`

 #### DNS
 By Default, the helm chart will deploy without DNS enabled.
 To enable DNS, specify with:
 `--set dns.enabled=true`